 Selecting a Service Provider

 Unlike BitTorrent, Usenet is going to cost you some money.
 It’s a small price to pay for blazing fast downloads and privacy, however.
-Your ISP likely has Usenet servers available but there’s a 99% they’re unsuitable our purposes.
-If your ISP is one of the remaining ISPs that offer Usenet access they most likely don’t provide access to the binary groups making them useless for using Usenet as a file sharing service.
-Not only that the speed is likely restricted so between the poor selection and the poor speed it’s necessary to go with a third party provider.
+Your ISP likely has Usenet servers available but there’s a 99% chance they’re unsuitable our purposes.
+If your ISP is one of the remaining ISPs that offer Usenet access, they most likely don’t provide access to the binary groups, which makes them useless as a file sharing service.
+Not only that, but the speed is likely restricted, as well.
+This is not true of non-ISP providers.

-Retention: Retention is the length of time the Usenet server retains the binary files.
+- Retention: Retention is the length of time the Usenet server retains the binary files.
 The longer retention the better.
-If you’re paying for a premium server you should expect retention on the order of years.
+If you’re paying for a premium server, you should expect retention on the order of years.
 Top providers usually have a retention rate in excess of 1,000 days.
-This is one of the most important things to look at as a server with a low retention rate will be nothing but frustrating.
-At minimum you should accept nothing short of at least 800+ days of retention.
+A server with a low retention rate will be nothing but frustrating.
+At minimum, you should accept nothing short of at least 800+ days of retention.

 Armed with these terms, it’s time to start looking at popular Usenet providers.
-We’re going to highlight three of the most popular providers here:
+We’re going to highlight two of the most popular providers here:

-Once you’ve signed up for an account/free trial it’s time to configure your Usenet client.
+Once you’ve signed up for an account or free trial, it’s time to configure your Usenet client.

 SABnzbd is, by far, one of the best Usenet clients out there.
-It’s such a great client, so stable, integrates with so many helper apps, and offers such robust features we’re not even going to waste your time mentioning other Usenet apps.
-SABnzbd is written in Python and available for Windows, Mac, Linux, Unix, BSD (and other OS you can compile and run a Python application in).
+It’s stable, integrates with so many helper apps, and offers such robust features we’re not even going to waste your time mentioning other Usenet apps.
+SABnzbd is written in Python and is available for Windows, Mac, Linux, Unix, BSD (and any other OS you can compile and run a Python application in).

 One of the most valuable things about SABnzbd is how lightweight it is.
 Many Usenet apps are sloppily coded and enormous resource hogs—we’ve tested quite a few over the years that would redline a processor while simply idling, let alone actually downloading and unpacking files.

-Grab a copy of SABnzbd for your operating system here.
-Run the installer, it’s largely a click-next kind of installation.
+Grab a copy of SABnzbd for your operating system here, and then run the installer (it’s largely a click-next kind of installation).
 The only thing you’ll want to do is check all the options on the Choose Components screen.
-You want SABnzbd to run at startup so it’s always working and you want to associate NZB files with the app.
+You want SABnzbd to run at startup so it’s always working, and you want to associate NZB files with the app.